Guillaume Soro

 Guillaume Kigbafori Soro (born 8 May 1972) is an Ivorian politician who was the Prime Minister of Côte d'Ivoire from April 2007 to March 2012.
 Prior to his service as Prime Minister, Soro led the Patriotic Movement of Côte d'Ivoire, and later the New Forces as its Secretary-General.
 In March 2012, Soro became President of the National Assembly of Côte d'Ivoire.
 He stepped down from that position in February 2019, announcing in June 2019 that he is running to succeed President Alassane Ouattara.

 Biography

 Soro is a Sénoufo from Ferkessédougou (northern Côte d'Ivoire) and is of the Catholic faith.
 Father of 4 children, he shares his life with Sylvie Tagro.
 His father was a member of the Democratic Party of Côte d'Ivoire (PDCI).

 Ivorian Civil War

 Soro led the Patriotic Movement of Côte d'Ivoire (MPCI) in a September 2002 rebellion against President Laurent Gbagbo that triggered the Ivorian Civil War.
 In December 2002 Soro's MPCI combined with two other rebel groups, the Ivorian Popular Movement of the Great West (MPIGO) and the Movement for Justice and Peace (MJP), to form the New Forces (Forces Nouvelles de Côte d'Ivoire).
 He was appointed Secretary-General of the New Forces.
+In July 2023, an investigating judge in Paris, France was appointed to investigate the April 2011 assassination of Ibrahima Coulibaly, a former Ivorian rebel leader, in which Guillaume Soro is believed to have been implicated in the assassination..